mainlp/mainlp.github.io/_pages/thesis.md

 scope, BSc) and semantic signals obtained from semantic similarity models or LLMs (full scope, MSc).
 This thesis is suitable for students who do not have access to large GPUs. **Level: BSc or MSc**.
-- *Do LLMs suffer from lexical biases in learning to rank (L2R)?* LLMs are used ubiquitously in virtually all areas of NLP.
+- :hourglass_flowing_sand: *Do LLMs suffer from lexical biases in learning to rank (L2R)?* LLMs are used ubiquitously in virtually all areas of NLP.
 This includes information retrieval (IR), where LLMs are used to, e.g., judge query-document pairs to predict relevance (see Fig. 6 in [Yutao et al. (2023)](https://arxiv.org/pdf/2308.07107)).
 In the context of cross-lingual IR (CLIR), we previously